Victoria Haugen

-Victoria Thorp Haugen (born May 1, 2002) is a professional soccer player who plays as a defender for USL Super League club Tampa Bay Sun.
+Victoria Thorp Haugen (born May 1, 2002) is a professional soccer player who plays as a defender.
 Born in the United States, she is a former youth international for Norway.
-Haugen played college soccer for the Virginia Tech Hokies.
+Haugen played college soccer for the Virginia Tech Hokies before starting her professional career with the North Carolina Courage of the National Women's Soccer League (NWSL) and Tampa Bay Sun FC of the USL Super League.

-Early life and college career
+Early life

 Born in Fairfax, Virginia, Haugen grew up in Bristow, Virginia.
 She began playing soccer when she was five and also participated in gymnastics until about age 12.
 She played DA club soccer for FC Virginia, captaining the team and earning conference Best XI honors in 2019.
 She committed to Virginia Tech during her sophomore year at Patriot High School.
 She had also considered the programs at Boston College, Tennessee, Georgia, Clemson, and South Carolina.